-Another dark and characterless Army accommodation kitchen – also before I knew how to take photos!
+Another dark and characterless Army accommodation which was in serious need of a kitchen renovation – also before I knew how to take photos!

 What we were looking for in a kitchen.

 The most important things for me were –

 Lots of worktop space.
 I’m a messy cook and needed the room to spread out all my ingredients!

 Big enough to fit a large dining table in.
 I liked the idea of family and friends coming over for dinner and for us all being able to sit around the table comfortably

 Plenty of cupboard space.
 We moved every 1 to 2 years and every time we packed up, I’d find about 10 tins of tuna shoved in the deepest darkest part of a corner cupboard as we’d normally only have one cupboard to fit all the food in!

 A social space.
 It’s no secret that I love a good party and having people over, so a place where we could sit and chat with a glass of wine was very important

 The Range cooker!
 I had romantic visions of a big Christmas dinner with all the family over and a range to cook all the food.
 When we were designing the kitchen with Howdens, the designer laughed and said, you’d be surprised how many people design their kitchen around Christmas!